Please see below for detailed information on the courses offered this year.

 Continuation of MUSC 116.
 Students completing this course fulfill the piano proficiency for the music major.

-Prerequisite: MUSC 116 permission of instructor.
+Prerequisite: MUSC 116.
+Permission of instructor required.
 (Fall and Spring) (2 credits)

 Elective course for non-music majors from River Campus with no previous keyboard instruction and cannot read music.
 The course will include technique, fundamental skills, and repertoire.